 Ear problems in cats

-Ear problems in cats can be painful.
+Ear problems and infections in cats can be painful.
 There are multiple reasons that cats develop ear problems.
 Prevention of underlying diseases, such as excess wax or parasites in the ear canal is strongly recommended since treatment can be stressful for both you and your cat.
 One of the FirstVet vets or your own vet can advise you on how best to do this.

 This article was written by a FirstVet vet